Canvas Instructor Guide

 Set up a discussion board in your Canvas course

 In Canvas, "focused" discussions are best used for quick topics, as they only allow replies to the original post.
-For in-depth discussions, "threaded" discussions are best, as they allow for infinite levels of replying.
+For in-depth discussions, "threaded" discussions are best, as they allow for infinite levels of replies.

 1. Log in to your Canvas course and click Discussions in the Course Navigation.